raspberrypilearning/guess-the-flag/en/step_6.md

 ## Show the flags

-The player needs to be able to see the pictures of the flags in the `chosen flags`{:class="blockdata"} list to be able to play.
+The person taking the quiz needs to see the pictures of the flags in the `chosen flags`{:class="blockdata"} list.

 --- task ---
-Create another custom block, this time called `clone flags`{:class="blockmoreblocks"}.
+Create another custom block, and call this one `clone flags`{:class="blockmoreblocks"}.

 ![Flag sprite](images/flag-sprite.png)